HenryChung98/henrychung98.github.io/_posts/2024-07-23-flappyBirdClone.md

 #### Jump

-Player is simply when clicked, it jumps.
-Unity offers physics thing, so I just need to add Rigidbody 2D to player component and set.
+Player simply jumps when clicked.
+Unity provides physics features, so I just need to add a Rigidbody 2D component to the player and configure it.

 ```csharp
 public class Player : MonoBehaviour